digbalajobi/Covid-Project/README.md

 **Bugs**
-- Heroku mLab creates connection but refues to authenticate.
+- Heroku mLab creates connection but refuses to authenticate.